LESEM-PEWI/PEWI-People-in-Ecosystem-and-Watershed-Integration/README.rst

      ./front-end/helpersFE.js
      contains all necessary functions to create/interact with a PEWI workspace for the sandbox, levels, and multiplayer design modes

+     ./front-end/economicUtils.js
+     contains utility function for the new economic module updates

      ./back-end/helperObjects.js
      object-oriented backend script written for PEWI 2.0 which instantiates the